michael-garciaperez/DSC180A-Methodology-5/index.md

         - MAE gives the average absolute error, making it easier to understand/interpret in real-world terms.
             - For example, if the MAE is 5, it means, on average, that the model's predictions are off by 5 units from the actual values.
 - Bias metrics:
-    - Disparate Impact Before Mitigation: ~0.38
+    - Disparate Impact Before Mitigation: 0.37183522589516477
-        - This metric indicates a significant disparity in favorable outcomes between movies directed by males and those directed by females, with a value of ~0.38 suggesting unequal representation in the recommended items.
+        - This metric indicates a significant disparity in favorable outcomes between movies directed by males and those directed by females, suggesting unequal representation in the recommended items.
-    - Statistical Parity Difference Before Mitigation: approx. -0.052
+    - Statistical Parity Difference Before Mitigation: -0.054886528334157865
-        - The negative value of approx. -0.052 does not significantly indicate a bias favoring movies directed by females in receiving favorable outcomes.
+        - This value does not significantly indicate a bias favoring movies directed by females in receiving favorable outcomes.
 - Utility:
-    - RMSE (Root Mean Squared Error) Before Mitigation: ~0.71
+    - RMSE (Root Mean Squared Error) Before Mitigation: 0.7112598105209462
         - The RMSE value signifies the average discrepancy between predicted and actual ratings, reflecting the prediction accuracy of the model in prioritizing entirely-male directed content.
-    - MAE (Mean Absolute Error) Before Mitigation: ~0.56
+    - MAE (Mean Absolute Error) Before Mitigation: 0.558379767367252
         - The model's average deviation from actual ratings is approximately 0.56 units, allowing insight into prediction accuracy without considering the direction of errors.
 - To convert the predictions to recommendations, we recommend the user movies that they are predicted to give 5 stars.
     - Both User 1 & User 2908 received all entirely-male directed movies as recommendations, despite having a stark contrast in the diversity of their rating history.